virtusize/virtusize.github.io/source/upgrade-guide/index.rst

 Upgrade Guide
 -------------

-If you are still using our old integration v2 and widget v4 you should consider upgrading to take advantage of the following benefits:
+If you are still using our old integration v2 and widget v4 you should upgrade to take advantage of the following benefits:

 - Unified product page and order confirmation script.
 No need to include different scripts anymore.